open-edge-insights/eii-core/README.md

 2. [Kapacitor](Kapacitor/README.md)
 3. [Grafana](Grafana/README.md)

-# EIS multi node cluster provision and deployment using Turtlecreek
+# EII multi node cluster provision and deployment using Turtlecreek

-By default EIS is provisioned with Single node cluster.
-In order to deploy EIS on multiple nodes using docker registry, provision ETCD cluster and remote managibility using turtlecreek, please follow [build/deploy/README.md](build/deploy/README.md)
+By default EII is provisioned with Single node cluster.
+In order to deploy EII on multiple nodes using docker registry, provision ETCD cluster and remote managibility using turtlecreek, please follow [build/deploy/README.md](build/deploy/README.md)

 # Debugging options

-1. To check if all the EIS images are built successfully, use cmd: `docker images|grep ia` and to check if all containers are running, use cmd: `docker ps` (`one should see all the dependency containers and EIS containers up and running`).
+1. To check if all the EII images are built successfully, use cmd: `docker images|grep ia` and to check if all containers are running, use cmd: `docker ps` (`one should see all the dependency containers and EII containers up and running`).
 If you see issues where the build is failing due to non-reachability to Internet, please ensure you have correctly configured proxy settings and restarted docker service.
-Even after doing this, if you are running into the same issue, please add below instrcutions to all the dockerfiles in `build\dockerfiles` at the top after the LABEL instruction and retry the building EIS images:
+Even after doing this, if you are running into the same issue, please add below instrcutions to all the dockerfiles in `build\dockerfiles` at the top after the LABEL instruction and retry the building EII images:

     ```sh
     ENV http_proxy http://proxy.iind.intel.com:911